omidarmat/onLearn/react.md

 > Notice that this layout, like all the pages, is a [server-component](#react-server-components-rsc).
 This is rendered right on the server.
 You cannot put states or hooks in here.

+> Notice that if you want a specific route of your app to have a different layout, you just need to include a `layout.js` file inside the folder related to that route.

 ## Fonts

 NextJS allows us to easily self-host any google font, without it being downloaded.
 This prevents layout shifts, and improve performance, and even privacy.
 Be aware that if you use fonts from google fonts, it won't be good for privacy, and it might be a problem with the GDPR regulations.
 It is also not good for performance, because that font will need to be downladed from a google server.
 It is always best to have those files right on your own server.